computing-in-the-liberal-arts/SIGCSE2026-Affiliated-Event/docs/2026CallForParticipation.md

 - **Invitation for Submissions**

-  **Morning Session: Innovations, Opportunities, and Challenges**
+  **Opening Session: Innovations, Opportunities, and Challenges**

   The program committee invites submissions for presentations on any topic in computing education with a particular focus on liberal arts perspectives and approaches.
 Templates are provided to propose either an **effective innovation** or an exploration of a **unique opportunity or challenge** faced by the liberal arts computing education community.
 Submitters should select the template that works best for them.
-Possible topics might include innovative courses, curricula, or co-curricular programs, DEI initiatives, academic and career advising, faculty recruiting and retention, and other issues as identified to have a specific liberal arts perspective.
+Possible topics might include innovative courses, curricula, or co-curricular programs, academic and career advising, faculty recruiting and retention, and other issues as identified to have a specific liberal arts perspective.
 Selected submissions will be briefly presented, roughly 10-15 minutes each.
 Breakout sessions, led by panelists and program committee members, will then be used to allow attendees to discuss these topics in small groups with the presenter and other interested attendees.

 Submissions should follow the templates provided below.
 The program committee will lightly screen all submissions for suitability.
 All suitable submissions will be made available to the community through the Committee site, and all authors of accepted submissions will receive an invitation to participate in the event.

-  **Afternoon Session: Unconference on Liberal Arts CS Education**
+  **Unconference Session**

   The program committee invites proposals to lead groups during the afternoon “unconference”.
 Proposals should describe the topic, desired outcomes or products from the session, and a format for organizing the discussion or collaborative work (e.g., workshop, working group, discussion group).
-Possible topics may include but are not limited to the role of CS faculty in coordinating computing across an institution, identifying a focused “liberal arts” CS core out of the larger CS2023 core, community efforts to advocate for the value of CS education research within tenure and promotion review, and course-specific topics such as implementing specifications grading or implementing inclusive teaching practices.
+Possible topics may include but are not limited to the role of CS faculty in coordinating computing across an institution, cross-institutional collaboration to support student job searches, community efforts to advocate for the value of CS education research within tenure and promotion review, and course-specific topics such as incorporating the use of AI tools, implementing specifications grading, or implementing inclusive teaching practices.
 Information about both the topics and the format of the group collaboration will be shared in advance; participants will be encouraged to select a single group for the afternoon.

 Submissions should follow the template provided below.
 Submissions will be reviewed for their relevance to the intended audience as well as breadth of topics across the event as a whole.
 The program committee may recommend that some submitters merge topics if overlapping submissions are received.

   ## **Submission Requirements**